GaboFlo/IDNConsensus/README.md

-# Intruder Detection & Neutralisation Consensus (IDNC)
+# Intruder Detection & Neutralization Consensus (IDNC)

 Project to apply consensus algorithms to reproduce the defence mechanisms of the immune system.